DIY Simple Seed Starting

 Getting the itch with the smell of spring!
 What do I do?
 YEP, start my seedlings!
 I make it easy applying some simple steps and making a plan.

 With each day bringing warmer temps and melting snow, I start imagining what kind of herbs and veggies we want to have on the ranch.
 Taking a walk around the ranch seeing the seeds that worked last year, the ones that didn’t, and making notes along the way.
 Now I can start purchasing my seeds.

-First DIY Step: VISUALIZE
+First DIY Step

 Babying your Seedlings Make sure you check your babies every day and the trays are full of water.
 They will drink what they need.
 The biggest struggle is sunlight for me especially this time of year, hence the fluorescent system but whatever you choose you to pray for lots of sunshine!
-Once your season begins depending on where your zone is transplant away!
+Once your season begins depending on where your zone is transplanting away!
 Some I will be putting into planters in April keeping them in our home until May.
 Most of our gardening won’t take place unfortunately until Memorial weekend.
 Such a bummer, but it’s Minnesota!
 God bless you all as you start your own herbs and veggies and living a healthy homesteading lifestyle!